namad/source-foundation-docs/_includes/home/get-started.md

 ### Create CSS variables

 Now you need add CSS file with custom properties.
-You can either build from your custom `./source.config.json` Or you can use defauls from `source-tailwindcss/source-variables.css`
+You can either build from your custom `./source.config.json`

+The command below will read your `./source.config.json` and ouput CSS variables into the CSS file `./css/variables.css`

 {% include code-block-oneliner.html content="npx source-css ./css/variables.css" %}

-This command will read your `./source.config.json` and ouput CSS variables into the CSS file
+Alternatevely you can use defauls from `source-tailwindcss/source-variables.css`

+<a href="https://github.com/namad/source-tw-playground/blob/main/src/source-variables.css" target="_blank">See Default CSS Variables →</a>

 ### Import CSS variables